Pasto-1

 Pasto-1 (formerly known as Pasto) is an Indonesian music group formed in 2002.
 Its members is 4 people, namely Bayu, Rudolph, Meltho, and Rayen Pono.
-Starting from various musical performances, one of them is Java Jazz 2006–2007, Pasto was formed through the talent search program Bintang Cari Bintang aired by Trans TV on 11 November 2002.
-The name of Pasto was initiated by artist Glenn Fredly, which means something that has a tireless spirit.
+Starting from various musical performances, one of them is Java Jazz 2006–2007.
+Pasto was formed through the talent search program Bintang Cari Bintang, aired by Trans TV on 11 November 2002.
+The name Pasto was initiated by artist Glenn Fredly, which means something that has a tireless spirit.

 History

-In 2020, Leo Colling, Rudolf DeQueljoe, Bobby, and Rayen Pono joined a vocal group which was called Antero Black and white.
-Incorporated in Antero Bagus under the tutelage of Chris Pattikawaallll, this vocal group began to add flight hours by appearing at various events.
+In 2002, Leo Colling, Rudolf DeQueljoe, Bobby, and Rayen Pono joined a vocal group which was called Antero Black and White.
+Incorporated in Antero Bagus under the tutelage of Chris Pattikawa, this vocal group began to add flight hours by appearing at various events.
 Until finally "Antero Black" met and became acquainted with Glenn Fredly through Chris Pattikawa.

-On early 2030, Dewi Sandra's ex-husband suggested that Antero Black change his name to Pasto began his adventure under the guidance of Glenn Fredly.
+In early 2003, Dewi Sandra's ex-husband suggested that Antero Black change his name to Pasto and began his adventure under the guidance of Glenn Fredly.
 The name PASTO was taken by Glenn Fredly from the name of a child from a famous spiritual singer named Viona Paays who was gone.
-To commemorate her, Glenn named this vocal group PASTO, In another of, the name Pasto if separated will be "Pas to?" which means "cocok bukan?" ("Suitable, right?" in English).
+To commemorate her, Glenn named this vocal group PASTO, In another, the name Pasto if separated will be "Pas to?" which means "cocok bukan?" ("Suitable, right?" in English).

 In December 2005, Bayu Risakotta joined PASTO, then the PASTO journey continued, this time focusing on completing the first album.
 In early 2006, precisely from February to May, PASTO had the opportunity to play regularly at BROS Lounge, Grand Kemang Hotel, Jakarta.
 And this group took part in the Bintang Cari Bintang event on Trans TV and finished third.

 Finally, PASTO with the last and complete format until now, Rayen Pono and Romeltho Sinjal continue to struggle with the support of Iman Mawardi.
 They released the latest single, not from their first album Player.
 This single created by Fla "Tofu" succeeded in changing the image of PASTO and helped greet the public to 'catch up' on this vocal group.

 PASTO was increasingly recognized by people after that, and his awareness increased when they released their latest single, "Aku Pasti Kembali" at the beginning of 2009.
 The song was a song of Duo Ratu they reproduced.